- Philadelphia, Pennsylvania

 - JPRA Architects

 Photo Gallery Below – With Progress Photos

-    After 40 years, the renovation of Philadelphia’s Gallery at Market Street project will result in very dramatic changes: new paint, walls, finishes, and more light throughout, plus a new name and concept: The Fashion Outlets of Philadelphia.
+Big News!
+The reimagined, renamed Fashion District Philadelphia will add a cinema, dining, flagship shopping at Market Street from 8th to 11th Streets.
+After 40 years, the renovation of Philadelphia’s Gallery at Market Street project will result in very dramatic changes throughout, plus a new name and concept: Fashion District Philadelphia.

 Located just around the corner from the Liberty Bell, the project has entrances at Market Street, 10th, 9th and Filbert Streets.
 The new “cube” entry section of the overall project will unify the six-building project into a cohesive mixed-use facility which will include a three-level shopping mall.
 Jefferson Station serves more than 20-million riders annually, and connects downtown Philadelphia with the surrounding suburbs of Philadelphia and New Jersey.
 Additionally, the structure will provide access to multiple floors of office and the Jefferson Station rail hub on the Concourse level.

 The full scope of renovation also includes completely new lighting and vertical transportation throughout the interior.
 JPRA has revised the mall circulation significantly to improve the pedestrian connectivity between the six, formerly disparate, buildings.
 Every surface on the interior will be updated as part of the renovation.
 Other updates to the site include two historic buildings, one built in 1903 which will become the new location of Burlington Coat Factory, the other is a 1913 office building with 13 floors (the office building at the center of the rendering), for which the lower 3-4 floors will be converted into retail and a food hall.